rmadhok/enviro-dev-grad/README.md

 ## Course websites
 1. [GitHub Website](https://github.com/rmadhok/enviro-dev-grad) [All course material posted here]
-2. Canvas link [turn in assignments here; everything else hosted on GitHub]
+2. Canvas link [Turn in assignments here]

 ## Course description

 This is a graduate field course on the intersection of Environmental Economics and Development Economics.
-While often thought of as separate fields, new research in applied microeconomics is bringing them together.
-The course will explore key themes underpinning environment and development while offering an in-depth survey of the research frontier.
-At the end, students will be able to answer the following questions:
+New research in applied microeconomics is bringing together these two fields.
+We will explore key themes underpinning environment and development while offering an in-depth survey of the research frontier.
+At the end, you will be able to answer the following questions:

-* Why is environmental quality so bad in developing countries?
+* Why is environmental quality low in developing countries?
-* What are the costs of poor environmental quality in developing countries?
+* What are the costs of low environmental quality in developing countries?
 * Why is willingness to pay for environmental quality so low in developing countries?
 * What are the political economy barriers to environmental protection?